Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 How is Doxycycline Monohydrate Supplied

-Doxycycline Capsules, USP, 150 mg have an orange opaque cap printed "M1" in black ink/orange opaque body.
+Doxycycline Capsules USP 150 mg have a peach opaque cap printed "par" in black ink/peach opaque body printed "305" in black ink.
 Each capsule contains Doxycycline Monohydrate equivalent to 150 mg of doxycycline.
 They are supplied as follows:

 DISPENSE IN A TIGHT LIGHT-RESISTANT CONTAINER AS DEFINED IN THE USP/NF.